How we use personal information for providing home safety advice

 In almost all such cases we will make you aware if your information is intended to be used in this way and provide the opportunity for you to say no, except when we are required by law to pass on the information.

-Where it is not possible or practical to obtain your consent to share sensitive personal information, we will only share the information if we consider it necessary to protect your vital interests.
+Where it is not possible or practical to obtain your consent to share sensitive personal information, we will only share the information if we consider it necessary to do so in our official authority or to protect your vital interests.
 Such interests are for the protection of life, reduction of crime and accidents and for improving health.

 Where possible your information will be anonymised to remove as much detail as possible leaving only key elements to enable us and our partners to target resources to you.